steph-xue/auctions/README.md

 # Example Images
 ## Homepage (Active Listings)
-![Active Listings](/auctions/static/auctions/images/active_listings.png?raw=true "Active Listings") The user can view a list of all active auction listings sorted alphabetically by title on the homepage.
+![Active Listings](/auctions/static/auctions/images/active_listings.png?raw=true "Active Listings") On the homepage, the user can view a list of all active auction listings sorted alphabetically by their titles.

 ## Listing Page
-![Listing Page](/auctions/static/auctions/images/listing_page.png?raw=true "Listing Page") The user can view more details about the selected auction listing item, add a bid greater than the starting price and last highest bid price, and leave comments.
+![Listing Page](/auctions/static/auctions/images/listing_page.png?raw=true "Listing Page") The user can view more details about the selected auction listing item, add or delete items to their watchlist, add a bid greater than the starting price and last highest bid price, and leave or delete comments listed in reverse chronological order.

 ## View by Category
-![View by Category](/auctions/static/auctions/images/view_category.png?raw=true "View by Category") The user can search the list of active listings by category based on the listed categories available.
+![View by Category](/auctions/static/auctions/images/view_category.png?raw=true "View by Category") The user can search active auction listings by category based on the listed categories available.

 ## Create a New Listing
-![Create a New Listing](/auctions/static/auctions/images/create_listing.png?raw=true "Create a New Listing") Users can create a new auction listing by providing the required information listed on the page.
+![Create a New Listing](/auctions/static/auctions/images/create_listing.png?raw=true "Create a New Listing") Users can create a new auction listing by providing all the necessary information needed.

 ## Watchlist
 ![Watchlist](/auctions/static/auctions/images/watchlist.png?raw=true "Watchlist")
+The user can add and remove auction listings to their own watchlist.
 The watchlist can be used to help users keep track of listing items they are interested in.
-The user can add and remove listing items to their own watchlist.

 ## List of Your Highest Bids
-![List of Your Highest Bids](/auctions/static/auctions/images/bidding_list.png?raw=true "List of Your Highest Bids") The user can see which listing items they currently hold the highest bid for.
+![List of Your Highest Bids](/auctions/static/auctions/images/bidding_list.png?raw=true "List of Your Highest Bids") The user can see which auction listings they currently hold the highest bid for.

 ## Auctions Won
-![Auctions Won](/auctions/static/auctions/images/auctions_won.png?raw=true "Auctions Won") The user can see which listing items they have won the auction for.
+![Auctions Won](/auctions/static/auctions/images/auctions_won.png?raw=true "Auctions Won") The user can see which auction listings they have won an auction for (after the owner of the listing closes the bid and listing item page).

 ## Your Listings
 ![Your Listings](/auctions/static/auctions/images/your_listings.png?raw=true "Your Listings")